jaysylvester/citizen/README.md

 ## Emitter Directives

-In addition to the view content, the controller's `ready` emitter can also pass directives to render alternate views, set cookies and session variables, initiate redirects, call and render includes, and hand off the request to another controller for further processing.
+In addition to the view content, the controller's `ready` emitter can also pass directives to render alternate views, set cookies and session variables, initiate redirects, call and render includes, cache views (or entire routes), and hand off the request to another controller for further processing.

 ### Alternate Views